mramshaw/NoteM/TestPlan.md

 #### Non-deletion

-In order to prevent against accidental deletion of Notes, the swipe must be very decisive in order for the Note to be deleted.
+In order to prevent against accidental deletion of notes, the swipe must be very decisive in order for the note to be deleted.

-Swipe a Note approximately 25 percent of the way across the screen:
+Swipe a note approximately 10 percent of the way across the screen:

 ![Note small swipe](images/note_small_swipe.png)

 And release it.
-Verify that the Note does not get deleted.
+Verify that the note does not get deleted.

-Swipe a Note approximately 50 percent of the way across the screen:
+Swipe a note approximately 50 percent of the way across the screen:

 ![Note big swipe](images/note_big_swipe.png)

 And release it.
-Verify that the Note ___does___ get deleted.
+Verify that the note ___does___ get deleted.

 ![Note deleted](images/note_deleted.png)

-Note that there is an informational message indicating that the Note has been deleted.
+Verify that there is an informational message indicating that the note has been deleted.

 #### Clean up Notes